nick-jn/cupd-wrap/README.md

 Serving suggestions:
 ====================
-With "news-only" it can be used as just a news fetcher.
+With "news=only" it can be used as just a news fetcher.

 Passing "news=nil syu=nil" will print an enriched output of checkupdates.
 You can easily grep for package names, repo names, number of packages, versions, total download size.